theQRL/documentation/docs/API/walletd-rest-proxy.md

 This allows a nearly unlimited amount of outgoing transactions, where new slaves are automatically generated when all previous tier 3 slave OTS keys are used.

-:::info Automatic Slave Transaction Diagram
+:::note Automatic Slave Transaction Diagram
 ![auto slave tree system diagram](./assets/img/Auto-slave_tree-System.png)

 Any `walletd-rest-proxy` function that utilizes slaves will use this automatic slave system. *The address will need to be initially setup using